neilpeterson/talk-terraform-workshop/10-continuous-integration/README.md

 ## Add Azure Credentials

-In order for you to run Terratest integration test, you will need to provide credentials to the pipeline.
+In order for you to run Terratest integration tests, you will need to provide credentials to the pipeline.

 First, use the Azure CLI [az ad sp create-for-rbac](https://docs.microsoft.com/en-us/cli/azure/ad/sp?WT.mc_id=cloudnativeterraform-github-nepeters#az-ad-sp-create-for-rbac) command to create an Azure Service Principal.